 We operate our vessels in markets that have historically exhibited seasonal variations in demand and, as a result, in charter rates.
-This seasonality may result in volatility in our operating results to the extent that we enter into new charter agreements or renew existing agreements during a time when charter rates are weaker or we operate our vessels on the spot market or index based time charters, which may result in quarter-to-quarter volatility in our operating results.
+This seasonality may result in volatility in our operating results to the extent that we enter into new charter agreements or renew existing agreements during a time when charter rates are weaker or we operate our vessels on the spot market or index-based time charters, which may result in quarter-to-quarter volatility in our operating results.
 The dry bulk sector is typically stronger during the second half of the year in anticipation of increased consumption of coal and other raw materials in the northern hemisphere.
 In addition, unpredictable weather patterns in these months tend to disrupt vessel scheduling and supplies of certain commodities.
-Since we charter our vessels principally in the spot market, our revenues from our dry bulk carriers may be weaker during the fiscal quarters ended March 31 and June 30, and stronger during the fiscal quarters ended September 30 and December 31.
+Since we charter our vessels principally in the spot market, our revenues from our dry bulk carriers are historically weaker during the fiscal quarters ended March 31 and June 30, and stronger during the fiscal quarters ended September 30 and December 31.

-Acts of piracy on ocean-going vessels could adversely affect our business.
+Acts of piracy and attacks on ocean-going vessels could adversely affect our business.

-Acts of piracy have historically affected ocean-going vessels trading in certain regions of the world, such as the South China Sea and the Gulf of Aden.
+Acts of piracy and attacks have historically affected ocean-going vessels trading in certain regions of the world, such as the South China Sea, the Gulf of Aden and the Red Sea.
 Piracy continues to occur in the Gulf of Aden, off the coast of Somalia, and increasingly in the Gulf of Guinea.
 We consider potential acts of piracy to be a material risk to the international shipping industry, and protection against this risk requires vigilance.
 Our vessels regularly travel through regions where pirates are active.
+Furthermore, Houthi seizures and attacks on commercial vessels in the Red Sea and the Gulf of Aden have impacted the global economy as some companies have decided to reroute vessels to avoid the Suez Canal and Red Sea.
+In January 2024, prior to the Eagle Merger, one of Eagle's owned vessels was attacked in the Red Sea and Gulf of Aden.
+The attack that Eagle experienced resulted in limited vessel damage and no loss of life or personal injury to the crew members.
+The attack did not have a direct material impact on Eagle's business, financial condition or results of operations.
+Since February 13, 2024, we have been rerouting our vessels to avoid the Red Sea and the Gulf of Aden as a result of the Houthi attacks and seizures of vessels traveling through this area.
 We may not be adequately insured to cover losses from acts of terrorism, piracy, regional conflicts and other armed actions, which could have a material adverse effect on our results of operations, financial condition and ability to pay dividends.
 Crew costs could also increase in such circumstances.